bphenriques/interview-challenge-get-file-line-api/CONTRIBUTING.md

 * Could have more unit tests.
 For example: `<X>Config` classes.
 * Usage of a lock in `ShardResource`.

-The _code smells_ are identified with either a `FIXME` tag with the accompanied description, author and issue identifier so that the issue can be tackled in the future.
+The present issues are identified with either a `FIXME` tag with the accompanied description, author and issue identifier so that the issue can be tackled in the future.
+The current major nuisance that needs to be tackled is the flaky test due to the following [scalatest issue](https://github.com/scalatest/scalatest/issues/784)

 ## External libraries